They say that creatures, usually shy and prone to verges, walked cock-sure into cities and sniffed the air

-In every home a bargaining with the self, a move towards the possible,
+In every living room a bargaining with the self, a move towards the possible,

-They say that men and women worked with such aching care that even as the sick lay dying, recognition flashed across their foreheads, as they witnessed compassion’s endless flow
+They say that even as men and women lay frail, recognition flashed across their faces, as they absorbed the efforts of hospital-workers, taxi-drivers

-And dedication reigned.
-In supermarkets, pharmacies, in ordinary homes
+Dedication reigned.
+In supermarkets, pharmacies, in ordinary apartments

 People sat still and… zoomed,

 reached o’er-washed hands across the void and remembered that touch is also metaphysical.

 In every twitter feed and insta show, in all the whatsapp chats:

 this new world unpicked, re-understood.